openwallet-foundation/digital-wallet-and-agent-overviews-sig/README.md

 The objectives of this SIG is to further develop and maintain the Digital Wallet Overview and including the digital identity agents/SDKs in the overview.
 The overview can be found [here](https://openwallet-foundation.github.io/digital-wallet-and-agent-overviews-sig/).
 These overview should provide transparency of the characteristics of wallets and agents in order to allow for comparison and effective decision-making on which wallet is applicable for your use case.
 By creating awareness of these overviews, this work can lead to less fragmentation of the SSI playing field and increase adoption.

-The old overview can be found [here](https://openwallet-foundation.github.io/digital-wallet-and-agent-overviews-sig/old/), we are still merging the elemente in the new one.

 ## Participating

 This SIG is an open group.
 Anyone in the OpenWallet Foundation community can join and participate.
 There is no formal sign up process.
 Just show up and participate.